 Size and Weight Comparison

-Size of a lens is an important deciding factor when comparing two lenses.Rokinon 14mm f2.8 is the longer of the two lenses at 96mm.
-The Sony 16mm F2.8 Fisheye with a length of 67mm is 29mm shorter.
-Besides being longer, the Rokinon 14mm f2.8 also has a larger diameter of 87mm compared to Sony 16mm F2.8 Fisheye's 75mm diameter.
+The size of a lens is a crucial factor to consider when comparing two lenses.
+Rokinon 14mm f2.8 is the longer of the two lenses at 96mm.
+The Sony 16mm F2.8 Fisheye with a length of 67mm, is 29mm shorter.
+Besides being longer, the Rokinon 14mm f2.8 also has a larger diameter of 87mm compared to the Sony 16mm F2.8 Fisheye's 75mm diameter.

 Lens Mounts

-Both Sony 16mm F2.8 Fisheye and Rokinon 14mm f2.8 has the same Sony Alpha lens mount.
+Both the Sony 16mm F2.8 Fisheye and the Rokinon 14mm f2.8 has the same Sony Alpha lens mount.
 Some of the latest released cameras that are compatible with the Sony Alpha lenses are Sony A99 II, Sony A68 and Sony A77 II.

 Rokinon 14mm f2.8 is also available in Canon EF , Nikon F (FX), Four Thirds, Pentax KAF and Samsung NX mounts.